OdysseyMomentum/odysseymomentum.github.io/README.md

 ## Sigrid

 BCH is linked to [Sigrid](https://sigrid-says.com), SIG’s software assurance platform.
 Challenge leads & challenge owners see in Sigrid how teams are performing.
+SIG Jedi will reach out to the challenge owners to give them access to the platform.
 Via a livestream SIG will be interviewed by Odyssey and will show & explain what we see in Sigrid.

 ## Ok, what are those 10 guidelines?